warthog9/tenstorrent.github.io/core/aibs/wormhole/specifications.md

 ***To check your version, type* `cat /etc/os-release`.

-**NOTE:** The **n150 and n300 accelerator cards** come with a heatsink for passive cooling in systems which can provide airflow to the card.
+**NOTE:** The **n150 and n300 add-in cards** come with a heatsink for passive cooling in systems which can provide airflow to the card.
 If your system does not (for example, a desktop workstation), the optional Active Cooling Kit is **strongly recommended**.
 If the card isn’t sufficiently cooled, performance will be  substantially reduced to stay in a safe operating temperature range.